kdedwards/arduino/_2018_03_07__EEPROM_Writer_Reader_Nano/README.md

 ## Description: This sketch is to program an 28C16A 16K EEPROM using 2 54HC595 8bit shift registers and an Arduino Nano.

+## Basics of Approach

+Nano pins A0-A2 drives shift registers to set target address of EEPROM.
+Only 11 outputs on the 2 8bit shift registers are used, leaving 5 shift register outputs unused.
+Nano pins D2-D9 writes to or reads from (depending on current mode) EEPROM IO pins.

 ## Component List
 * 1 x Arduino Nano
 * 2 x 54HC595 (referenced as 54HC595-1 and 54HC595-2)